Local authorities have discretionary powers to help with urgent home repairs. We explain what these are and how to apply.

 - help occupants move to more suitable accommodation.

-Be careful to check if there are any restrictions on council grants.
-For some of them, you need to have lived in the property for a certain number of years.
-For others, you may have to repay part of the grant if you move within a certain timeframe.
+Be careful to check if there are any restrictions in place.
+In some cases, you’re only eligible if you’ve lived in the property for a certain number of years.
+Some local authorities will ask you to repay some of the grant if you move house within a certain time of works being completed.

 How to apply

-- Benefits and allowances for the elderly: we explain what allowances and benefits are provided by the government, how much you might receive and how to apply.
+- Benefits and allowances for the elderly: we explain what benefits and allowances are provided by the government, how much you might receive and how to apply.

-- Home Improvement Agencies: for home owners and private tenants, Home Improvement Agencies can be a source of funding home alterations.
+- Home Improvement Agencies: for home owners and private tenants, Home Improvement Agencies can help to find sources of funding for home alterations.

 - Mobility aids: from walking sticks to wheelchairs - find out about different kinds of mobility aids and how to get them.